Munsif.

 Summary

-Angular's shift from zone.js to signals is the biggest architectural change in the framework's history.
-Here's what matters:
+Angular's shift from Zone.js to Signals is the biggest architectural change in the framework's history.
+Here is what matters:

-2. Zoneless is the default in Angular 21+ — new projects are zoneless out of the box
+2. Zoneless is the default in Angular 21+ — new projects are zoneless out of the box, with no zone.js in the bundle

-3. New control flow (@if, @for, @switch) is cleaner, faster, and requires zero imports
+3. New control flow (@if, @for, @switch, @let) is cleaner, faster, and requires zero imports

 4. @defer gives you component-level lazy loading without route changes

 The Angular of 2026 is leaner, faster, and more predictable.
-If you're starting a new project, you get all of this by default.
-If you're maintaining an existing app, the migration path is well-supported with automated tooling.
+If you are starting a new project, you get all of this by default.
+If you are maintaining an existing app, the migration path is well-supported with automated CLI tools and an AI-powered MCP migration assistant.

 🧠 Test Your Knowledge